HR

 • The recruiter marks the offer as accepted in the HRIS.

-• The IT vendor receives an automated order for a laptop, a monitor, and peripherals based on the role profile.
+• The IT vendor receives an automated order for a laptop, monitor, and peripherals based on the role profile.

 • The payroll system creates an employee record and sends tax forms for e-signature.

-• The new hire receives a welcome email with their Day 1 schedule, login links, and a personal note from their manager.
+• The new hire receives a welcome email with their Day 1 schedule, login links, and a note from their manager.

 Step 4: Build communications and training paths

-For communications, set up automation at five key moments:
+Set up communications at five key moments:

 • Day 30: A milestone summary, the next 30 days' priorities, and a follow-up pulse survey.